Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 ### Changes to RNG options

+#### Impacted RNG modules

+The RNG used when `MBEDTLS_PSA_CRYPTO_EXTERNAL_RNG` consists of three modules:

+* Entropy (`entropy.c` and `entropy_poll.c`): gather entropy which then needs to be fed to a DRBG (deterministic random bit generator, also called a PRNG for pseudo-random number generator).
+* CTR\_DRBG, a NIST-approved DRBG relying on the AES block cipher.
+* HMAC\_DRBG, a NIST-approved DRBG relying on a hash algorithm.

+These modules remain relevant internally, but they are becoming fully private.
+(See “[Headers that can be made fully private](#headers-that-can-be-made-fully-private)” and “[Headers that will become internal eventually](#headers-that-will-become-internal-eventually)”.)
+We will likely expose CTR\_DRBG and HMAC\_DRBG as programming interfaces in a later minor version of TF-PSA-Crypto 1.x, but this is out of scope for TF-PSA-Crypto 1.0, and will likely wait until there is an official PSA interface.

+Entropy and CTR\_DRBG are only used to instantiate the PSA RNG.
+HMAC\_DRBG is also used internally for deterministic ECDSA.

 #### Impacted RNG options

 The following boolean options inherited from Mbed TLS 3.x control the random generator used by PSA, and are not tied to any function or callback exposed by TF-PSA-Crypto 0ε or 1.0.